Registration is now open at https://app.getacceptd.com/untmusicworkshops.

 - Rosana Eckert (UNT vocal jazz faculty, professional singer and recording artist)

 - Greg Jasperse (Director of Vocal Jazz at Western Michigan University, professional singer/pianist/composer/arranger/clinician)

-How much does it cost to attend the workshop?
-(NOTE: A 4% processing fee is added to the total of all fees from the Acceptd website)
+- How much does it cost to attend the workshop?
+(NOTE: See the Acceptd website for the most up-to-date information on all fees associated with attending the workshop.)

-- Tuition for educators who are also attending the preceding VJ Educator Seminar: $400
+- Combined tuition for educators who are also attending the preceding VJ Educator Seminar: $795

 - Under 18 supervision fee: $35

 - Continuing Education Units Certificate (CEUs) for Music Educators: $15

 - Airport ride: $25 each way, $50 round trip

 - On-campus parking for the week: $10 for commuters, free for those staying on campus

 - Registration deadline: May 23.
 PLEASE NOTE - Full refunds less a 2.9% + $0.30 credit card processing fee and initial Acceptd application fee of $20 will be honored until May 23 when registration closes.
 After that date, no refunds will be made.
 No refunds will be made if a participant is dismissed from the workshop for violating UNT policy or workshop rules explained on the first day of the workshop.